Bhumv/3-statement-financial-model/README.md

 Revenue Growth, COGS as a percentage of Revenue, and Operating Expenses as a percentage of Revenue.

-**Balance Sheet**
+Balance Sheet

 The Balance Sheet forecasts:

--Trade Receivables
+Trade Receivables

--Inventory
+Inventory

--PP&E
+PP&E

--Cash
+Cash

--Other Assets
+Other Assets

--Trade Payables
+Trade Payables

--Provisions
+Provisions

--Financial Liabilities
+Financial Liabilities

--Other Liabilities
+Other Liabilities

--Equity
+Equity

 Working-capital assumptions include DSO, DIO, and DPO.

-**Cash Flow Statement**
+Cash Flow Statement

 The model includes historical cash-flow reconciliation and a forecast cash-flow schedule.